Gilb03/Gilb03/README.md

 🎨 Making interesting things <br>
 💡 Inspiring others <br>
-🤝 Helping folks along the journey
+🤝 Teaching folks and learning along the journey

 📫 You want to connect to chat about analytics or seeking advice on a project?
 Connect with me on <a href="https://www.linkedin.com/in/gilbertking/">LinkedIn</a>